moniac/cssttr/README.md

 # Week 3

 In the final week, I tried to pull all the components together, to create a feeling of cohesion.
 As happy I am with the progress, I don't think I put in enough fancy details to make it a very pleasurable website, and will have to invest more time in the upcoming vacation.

+# Retry

+I didn't put in enough time into this project, I found it to be a bit intimidating so I kept my distance.
+Now I have applied all the stylings and the tips and tricks from Lea's book.